National Parks

 Biking in Zion

-Riders must travel in groups of six or less in single file.
+Riders must travel in groups of six or fewer in a single file.

 The Zion Lodge is the only place inside of Zion National Park that offers lodging and dining.
-Though this Zion Canyon area offers several popular trailheads as well.
+This Zion Canyon area offers several popular trailheads as well.

 After a hike, hikers can take a break and sit in the shade of the cottonwoods on the Zion Lodge’s lawn.
-There is a restaurant and cafe at the Zion Lodge as well.
+The Zion Lodge offers two restaurants (one seasonal) for meals.

 Horseback Riding in Zion

-Guided Horseback rides are available in Zion with an authorized concessionaire.
+Guided Horseback rides are available inside Zion National Park with an authorized concessionaire.
 Riders can choose between a guided one-hour or three-hour trip.

 Sunsets and Night Skies in Zion